cgod720/nextLesson/README.md

 export default Index;
 ```

 Now try running `npm run dev` again!
 What do you see?
+You've got your first NEXT.js app running!